Krzysztof Głowacki: Głowacki vs. Usyk

-Głowacki lost the WBO cruiserweight championship against undefeated Ukrainian boxer Oleksandr Usyk (9-0, 9 KOs) on 17 September 2016 at the Ergo Arena in Gdańsk, Poland.
+Głowacki lost the WBO cruiserweight championship against undefeated Ukrainian boxer Oleksandr Usyk (9–0, 9 KOs) on 17 September 2016 at the Ergo Arena in Gdańsk, Poland.
 The fight was shown live on Sky Sports in the UK.
 On the night, Usyk outpointed Głowacki after an exciting twelve-round fight with the judges scoring it 119–109, 117–111, and 117–111 all in Usyk's favour.

-2018-2019 : World Boxing Super Series
+2018–2019 : World Boxing Super Series

 Krzysztof Głowacki entered the second edition of the World Boxing Super Series, with the winner from each weight division taking the Muhammad Ali Trophy, named after the former heavyweight champion Muhammad Ali, and a share of a grand prize.

 Głowacki vs. Vlasov

-On 10 November 2018 Głowacki won the vacant WBO interim title by unanimous decision (118-110, 117–110, 115–112) against Maxim Vlasov (42-2, 25 KOs) in the World Boxing Super Series cruiserweight quarter-final.
+On 10 November 2018 Głowacki won the vacant WBO interim title by unanimous decision (118–110, 117–110, 115–112) against Maxim Vlasov (42–2, 25 KOs) in the World Boxing Super Series cruiserweight quarter-final.
 Głowacki knocked Vlasov down in the third-round of the bout.
 The fight took place at the UIC Pavilion in Chicago, United States.

 Glowacki vs. Briedis

-On 6 February 2019 it was announced that Glowacki would challenge Latvia's Mairis Briedis (25-1, 18KOs) to defend the WBO interim title and their quest for the Ali Trophy in the cruiserweight division semi-final on 15 June at the Arena Riga in Riga, Latvia.
-On 4 June the WBC made Oleksandr Usyk 'champion in recess', which frees up the vacant WBC cruiserweight title to be on the line for the Briedis vs. Glowacki fight.
+On 6 February 2019 it was announced that Glowacki would challenge Latvia's Mairis Briedis (25–1, 18KOs) to defend the WBO interim title and their quest for the Ali Trophy in the cruiserweight division semi-final on 15 June at the Arena Riga in Riga, Latvia.
+On 4 June the WBC made Oleksandr Usyk 'champion in recess', which freed up the vacant WBC cruiserweight title to be on the line for the Briedis vs. Glowacki fight.
 On 5 June, after Usyk moved up to heavyweight, the WBO made Krzysztof Glowacki their new cruiserweight champion.

 On 15 June 2019 in Riga he lost in third-round by TKO to Briedis.
 The fight raised a lot of controversy at the end of the second-round when, during a clinch, Glowacki punched Briedis in the back of the head.
 Briedis responded with an elbow to Glowacki's jaw.
 Glowacki fell down but was able to stand up and referee Robert Byrd continued the fight.
 Next the referee didn't hear the bell and Glowacki was punched by Briedis which was scored as a knockdown for Briedis.
 During the bout after the bell, which was not heard by a referee, some of the Briedis' crew entered the ring.

 2021

 Głowacki vs. Okolie

-At the WBO federation convention in Tokyo, it was decided that Głowacki would face Lawrence Okolie for the vacant cruiserweight title.
-Okolie won by stoppage to hand Głowacki his third defeat.
+At the WBO federation convention in Tokyo, Japan, it was decided that Głowacki would face Lawrence Okolie for the vacant WBO cruiserweight title.
+The fight took place at the SSE Arena, Wembley in London, England on 20 March 2021.
+Okolie won by stoppage in the sixth-round to hand Głowacki his third defeat.